kevinbenach/github-issues-viewer/README.md

 ## 📄 License

-This project is for educational/interview purposes.
+This project is for educational purposes.

 ## 👤 Author

-Created as a technical challenge for MediaMarktSaturn Frontend Engineer position.
+Kevin Benach.

 ## 🔗 Links